 These boxes aren’t snack boxes but, are rather, more general boxes.
 Each box will contain a variety of goods from (potentially) cosmetics and luxury food items to K-pop merchandise.
 While it’s a surprise as to what exactly will be in each box, you can rest assured that there will be a range of interesting items that are related to Korea.

 While these boxes aren’t unheard of (there are a few other similar subscription boxes out there), one thing I appreciate about Seoulbox is the thematic approach.
 Rather than just putting a random selection of goods in the box, the team at Seoulbox decides on a theme for each quarterly box.
-You can learn more about the current theme here.
+You can learn more about the current theme on the official website.

 With the most recent box there was an emphasis on elements that Jeju Island is famous for – particularly hallabong (famous orange-like fruit from Jeju Island) and the beach culture of the island.